Table of Contents_

-Are you looking for a sleek, modern take and the best microwave on the kitchen– preferably with lots of preset modes to speed up heating time?
+Are you looking for a sleek, modern take and the best microwave in the kitchen– preferably with lots of preset modes to speed up heating time?
 Then allow us to introduce the best stainless steel microwave of 2019!
-That means our top picks had to have at a minimum a stainless steel frames, a cooking space no smaller than 0.7 cubic feet, and at least two one-touch buttons for automatic cooking.
+That means our top picks had to have at a minimum stainless steel frame, a cooking space no smaller than 0.7 cubic feet, and at least two one-touch buttons for automatic cooking.

 We try to look carefully at how microwaves handle two very important tasks: heating beverages, and heating food.
 After all, that’s what most of the best stainless steel countertop microwaves spend their lives doing, right?
 When it comes to size, we were a little lenient on these models, since the stainless steel design was the most important concern: our models range from 1.2 cubic feet of space to 0.7 cubic feet, so there are options no matter how small your space may be.
 Our top Breville pick, meanwhile, has a 1100 watt rating which makes it easy to quickly heat foods and was a major factor in our decision to give it the top spot – the other models we chose had lower wattage which means they may take a little longer to cook food.
 Additionally, we took into account menu settings and features.
 The Breville Quick Touch, for example, has 33 different menu options, which is the most we’ve ever seen in a microwave.